robertmunneHartmann/DemoGit/README.md

 4. Pull request
 5. Check changes and accept/decline pull request
 6. In case that exists some issues, solving using Visual Studio.
-7. When those errors are solved then merge to Development
+7. When those errors are solved then (merge/Cherry Pick) to Development
+8. Try to undo a especific commit

 (Important to write a description for your changes in all of our commits)